 “Of course he did.”
 Elizabeth wrinkled her nose.
 “Well, that’s funny because my problem is also about the—” She stopped when he winced.
 “Wait, is that why Taggert and Capelli stopped me on the pier?”

 “They already questioned you?”
 Jason made a face when she nodded.
 “Damn it.
 I was hoping to get to you first.
 Look—I know you were just trying to help, but—” He scrubbed his hands down his face.
 “What’s the damage?
 How bad is it?”

-Elizabeth stared at him for a long moment, her eyes aching, her lip trembling as it hit her.
+Elizabeth stared at him for a long moment.
+Then it hit her.
 Why he looked so worried, why he was so irritated —

 “The damage,” she repeated softly.
 “Because I’m a silly little girl who either told them the truth or lied my ass off, right?
 Either way, now you think I’m in trouble because I don’t know what’s going on.
 I’m too stupid to understand.”